 Harvard University has offered courses in comparative literature since 1894.
 The Department of Comparative Literature was established by vote of the Faculty of Arts and Sciences on April 10, 1906; it was reorganized in 2007 in a merger with the formerly separate undergraduate Literature Concentration.
 The Department’s students and faculty members pursue studies in the history, theory, and criticism of literature extending beyond the limits set by national and linguistic boundaries.
 Our PhD program is designed to provide for the needs of students who wish to develop a unified program of study that involves literature in three or more languages.
-Students take a combination of Comparative Literature courses and courses in the departments of their elected literary fields.
+Students take a combination of Comparative Literature courses and courses in national language departments.
 Courses in other disciplines may be included when appropriate in individual programs.
 Most of the department’s faculty members also participate in one of the other departments of language and literature; members of those departments are regularly engaged in the work of this department and are generally available upon request for consultation.

-The Master of Arts (AM) Degree
+Master of Arts (AM)

 The Doctor of Philosophy (PhD)

 The remaining eight courses may include 100-level courses, 200-level seminars, 300-level Reading and Research Courses (reading courses generally not requiring a seminar paper), or language courses.
 Students will write two or three substantial seminar papers each semester during the first two years; two is the minimum (and quite sufficient) expectation, three is the maximum students should undertake to write each semester, so as to have time to do the work thoroughly.
 With permission of the DGS, up to four language courses may be counted toward the degree.

 Students are expected to balance coursework in the following manner: at least four courses in the Department of Comparative Literature (which can include up to two of the 100-level “Literature” courses); three in a first literature; two in a second literature; and two in a third literature.